om2179/404-No-Bug-Found-Capstone-Project/README.md

 Backend file- CodeSnippetManager.cpp - As per the header file each snippet function is defined using a unordered map

 Frontend/main file- main.cpp - Here we organize each of our features and based on user input the functions declared and defined in the backend are called upon and provide + cater the user needs for the program through the different features.

+Contribution:-

+*All of us contributed equally

+*OM & HARSH - Implementation and Code Writing

+*MAULIK & SNEH - IDEATION , THEORY AND DOCUMENTATION